dmtrinh/loan-default-prediction/README.md

 Earliest non-Null value for [ verification_status ]: 			2007-06-01 00:00:00
 ```

 We felt the addition of `avg_cur_bal` was important so we chose a cut-off date of `2012-08-01`.
 All records with `issue_d` prior to this date were pruned.
-Fortunately, only 3.4% of the records (or 62936) were pruned, leaving us still with over 1.8M records.
+Fortunately, only 3.4% of the records (or 62936) were pruned, leaving us still with over 1.81M records.

 At this point, our remaining missing values were:

 ```
-addr_state                       0
 annual_inc                       0
 application_type                 0
-avg_cur_bal                   4638
+avg_cur_bal                   4642
-bc_util                      21424
+bc_util                      21481
 chargeoff_within_12_mths         0
 delinq_2yrs                      0
-dti                           1128
+dti                           1138
-emp_length                  116254
+emp_length                       0
-emp_title                   128954
+emp_title                   130266
 fico_range_high                  0
 fico_range_low                   0
 grade                            0
 home_ownership                   0
-il_util                     927337
+il_util                     928539
-inq_fi                      783772
+inq_fi                      783870
-inq_last_12m                783773
+inq_last_12m                783871
 inq_last_6mths                   1
 installment                      0
 int_rate                         0
 issue_d                          0
 loan_amnt                        0
 loan_status                      0
-mths_since_last_delinq      908778
+mths_since_last_delinq      912350
 purpose                          0
 revol_bal                        0
-revol_util                    1340
+revol_util                    1344
 sub_grade                        0
 term                             0
 verification_status              0
 ```

 A few features had less than 2% missing values:  `avg_cur_bal`, `bc_util`, `dti`, `inq_last_6mths`, and `revol_util`.
 We proceeded to drop records where
 there were missing values in one or more of these features.
-For this pass, 27049 records (< 1.5% of records) were dropped.
+For this pass, 27115 records (< 1.5% of records) were dropped.

 Features `il_util`, `inq_fi`, `inq_last_12m`, and `mths_since_last_delinq` had over 40% missing values; these columns were dropped.

-**Our cleaned dataset ended with 26 features and 1.78M records.**  [[statistical report]](https://html-preview.github.io/?url=https://github.com/dmtrinh/loan-default-prediction/blob/main/output/data_profile_report_after_cleaning.html)
+**Our cleaned dataset ended with 26 features and ~1.79M records.**  [[statistical report]](https://html-preview.github.io/?url=https://github.com/dmtrinh/loan-default-prediction/blob/main/output/data_profile_report_after_cleaning.html)

 ## Exploratory Data Analysis

 By plotting a word cloud of `emp_title`, we can easily see the most popular professions of those taking out loans.
 ![Most popular professions](./output/wordcloud_emp_title.png)

-Since the Top 20 job titles make up over 14% of the total loan population, we will use them as a representative sample to identify some trends.
+Since the Top 20 job titles make up ~14.7% of the total loan population, we will use them as a representative sample to identify some trends.
 ![Top20 Professions vs Loan Status](./output/emp_title_top20_vs_loan_status.png)

-The mean ratio of Non-Performing to Fully Paid loans is ~26.7%.
-As hinted by our sample, job titles _may_ be a predictor variable; some job titles (e.g. Drivers) will have substantially high non-performing ratios.
+The mean ratio of Non-Performing to Fully Paid loans is ~27.2%.
+As hinted by our sample, job titles _may_ be a predictor variable; some job titles (e.g. Drivers) will have substantially higher non-performing ratios.
 ![Top20 Professions Loan Ratios](./output/emp_title_top20_ratio.png)

 Generally, the median annual income for borrowers who fully repay their loans is higher than those who default.